horeilly1101/fermat/README.md

 python3 run_server.py
 ```

+The server will then be available at `localhost:2345`.

 ## How to test

 Tests are set up with the `unittest` module.
 You can run them with